PiSchool/pi-school-ml-template/README.md

     * `training.py` is a script implementing the actual training / test logic.

-Additional documentation and comments are provided inside the files.
+More documentation and comments are provided inside the files.
 Additionally auxiliary files are:

     * `logger.py` is used to log information for the current training procedure.